brendanzab/language-garden/elab-generics/README.md

 </details>

-In this language type parameters must be explicitly bound, similar to in languages like Rust, Typescript, C#, and Java.
-This is what I think most people are asking for when they ask “how do I implement generics”, as opposed to Hindley-Milner type systems that implement generalisation[^hm].
+The type parameters _must_ be explicitly bound, similar to Rust, Swift, Java, etc. This is what I think most people are asking for when they ask about implementing generics, as opposed to Hindley-Milner type systems (with generalisation[^hm]).

+A more stripped-down version of this project can be found in [`scraps/check_poly_generics.ml`].

-[^hm]: For examples of these see [`scraps/check_poly_algorithm_j.ml`] and [`scraps/elab_poly_algorithm_j.ml`]).
+[^hm]: For examples of Hindley-Milner type system implementations that implement generalisation, see [`scraps/check_poly_algorithm_j.ml`] and [`scraps/elab_poly_algorithm_j.ml`]).

 [`scraps/check_poly_algorithm_j.ml`]: ../scraps/check_poly_algorithm_j.ml